• BlackBerry Dynamics

 Common Third Party Software

-Applications using the BlackBerry Dynamics runtime static library can use binary API compatibility to directly link to the third party libraries included in the runtime if required.
-Applications using the BlackBerry Dynamics runtime dylib can't directly link in this way but instead should include and maintain their own copies of any of these third party libraries if required.
+Applications using the BlackBerry Dynamics framework can't directly link to third party libraries included in the runtime, but should instead should include and maintain their own copies of any of these third party libraries if required.

 See also